kelseyhightower/envconfig/README.md

 value for `MYAPP_MANUAL_OVERRIDE_1`.
 Without this struct tag, it would have instead looked up `MYAPP_MANUALOVERRIDE1`.
 With the `split_words:"true"` tag it would have looked up `MYAPP_MANUAL_OVERRIDE1`.

+If you want to have a custom map separator, you can use `map_separator`.
+ The value will be split at most once by the `map_separator`.

 ```Bash
 export MYAPP_MANUAL_OVERRIDE_1="this will be the value"